 Home and the people who make it have captivated Lori McKenna for years.
 Over the last three decades, as she became a wife and mother of five, she has also emerged as one of the most respected, prolific singer-songwriters in popular music.
-Her 2016 release The Bird and the Rifle netted three Grammy nominations, along with Americana Music Association nods––all firsts for McKenna as an artist.
-Then, she made history: In 2016, she became the first woman ever to win the Country Music Association’s Song of the Year two years in a row thanks to co-writing Little Big Town’s “Girl Crush” and penning Tim McGraw’s no. 1 “Humble and Kind” solo.
+Her 2016 release, The Bird and the Rifle, netted three Grammy nominations, along with Americana Music Association nods––all firsts for McKenna as an artist.
+Then, she made history.
+In 2016, she became the first woman ever to win the Country Music Association’s Song of the Year two years in a row thanks to co-writing Little Big Town’s “Girl Crush” and penning Tim McGraw’s no. 1 “Humble and Kind” solo.
 Both songs also clinched back-to-back Grammy wins for Best Country Song.
 In 2017, she became the Academy of Country Music’s first female Songwriter of the Year.
-The Tree, her much-anticipated eleventh studio album, was released on CN Records via Thirty Tigers in July 2018.
-Produced by Dave Cobb, The Tree, recently nominated for the 2019 Americana Awards Album of the Year, takes one of McKenna’s signature themes––family––and builds a tapestry of experiences she has lived and overheard, been told and dreamed up, to create a stunning ode to life’s defining relationships.
+In 2018, McKenna released her much-anticipated eleventh studio album, The Tree, which was nominated for the 2019 Americana Awards Album of the Year.
+And most recently in 2020, McKenna released The Balladeer, her most uplifting and uptempo album in a catalog that spans 20 years, produced again by GRAMMY award winning Dave Cobb and recorded in Nashville’s historic Studio A.